EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 11. **End Combat Round?** Check Battle Mat.
     * If >1 player still has fleets: Start new combat round at Step 4 (Determine Dice).
     * If <=1 player has fleets: **Combat Ends.**
 12. **Post-Combat Control:** Winning player (last one with fleets) controls the sector.
-If mutual destruction, sector is uncontrolled (unless Defender had a structure, then they keep control).
+If mutual destruction, sector is uncontrolled (unless Defender had a structure, then they keep control - see Section 12).

 ## 10. FLEETS & SHIP TYPES (RPS System)